 Knee Osteoarthritis is a form of inflammatory arthritis, not wear and tear.
-There are so many misconceptions out but we are going to make it simple for you.
+There are so many misconceptions out there.
+The goals of this article are to make it simple for you but to also bring you hope.
 The hardest part about a knee osteoarthritis diagnosis is not knowing where to go next and constantly worrying about if what you are doing is the right thing for pain relief.
 You will be able to answer: what is knee osteoarthritis, where do I start after a knee osteoarthritis diagnosis, and how do I best help my knee joints!

 “Per the x-ray we just did, it appears you have knee osteoarthritis.”